Barksdale Resources (CVE:BRO) Stock Price Up 15.8% – What’s Next?

 Barksdale Resources Corp.
-(CVE:BRO – Get Free Report)’s stock price rose 15.8% during trading on Monday .
+(CVE:BRO – Get Free Report) traded up 15.8% during trading on Monday .
 The company traded as high as C$0.11 and last traded at C$0.11.
-Approximately 146,833 shares changed hands during trading, an increase of 2% from the average daily volume of 143,998 shares.
+146,833 shares traded hands during mid-day trading, an increase of 2% from the average session volume of 143,998 shares.
 The stock had previously closed at C$0.10.

 Barksdale Resources Trading Up 15.8 %